 Finally, in privacy concerns corner, we have an important issue I urge all of you in the US to contact your senators about.
 There is a bill that’s already passed the house and is now before the Senate to make the Register of Copyrights a presidentially appointed position.
 It is imperative for everyone in this country, that this position remain impartial and not tied to a political agenda.
 The Register of Copyrights protects intellectual property and influences fair use policies.
 Having this position tied to either end of the political divide is a terrible idea for everyone.

 A quick summary of the headlines that didn’t fit into other categories: A woman in Michigan was told by a healthcare facility to take to social media to raise the funds necessary for a heart transplant.
 The state of Ohio will now accept Bitcoin for paying certain types of taxes.
 Google is axing another one of its social media services; Google Hangouts will no longer function sometime in 2020.
 Netflix has decided not to renew a third Marvel Comics show, Daredevil.
-A Psychology Today article discusses how to use creative Artificial Intelligence (AI) could mean any of a wide range ...
-More to re-write all those dystopian nightmares into something that doesn’t feel dreadful.
+A Psychology Today article discusses how to use creative artificial intelligence to re-write all those dystopian nightmares into something that doesn’t feel dreadful.
 Microsoft has won a military contract to create an augmented reality training ground using its HoloLens headset and real weapons.
 And, finally, Chinese exporters have created an app to allow quick digital payment for Kenyan importers, making movement of goods and money safer and more secure.

 The Good News